nmn28/scoop/boards/scoop-dev/firmware/test/README.md

 3. Open `http://localhost:8000` in your browser
 4. Follow the on-screen instructions

+## Troubleshooting

+Common issues and solutions:

+1. No serial port detected:
+   - Make sure the board is properly connected
+   - Check if the correct firmware is flashed
+   - Try pressing the reset button once

+2. Poor sensor readings:
+   - Ensure your finger is placed directly over the sensor
+   - Keep your finger still during measurements
+   - Check the debug output for signal quality indicators

+3. Compilation errors:
+   - Make sure all dependencies are installed
+   - Check that you're using the correct Rust target
+   - Verify the toolchain is up to date

 ## Cargo Embed

 In addition to the bootloader we can also flash the probe with the `cargo embed` command (after installing [`cargo embed`](https://github.com/probe-rs/cargo-embed)).
 This will also provide `rtt` logging and `gdb` debugging capabilities.